LASP-Libera/libera_utils/doc/dev_environment_setup.md

 On Linux, use your package manager to install your Linux flavor's equivalent package of `libpq` and `libpq-dev` (the package naming varies slightly between SUSE, Debian, and Redhat flavors).

+For details on starting the local dev database and loading test schema, see the [database documentation](database.md).